EU lawmakers support ban of goods linked to deforestation

 The EU Parliament will now start negotiations on the final text with EU member states.

 Once approved, the law would force companies and producers to give assurances that products are “deforestation-free.”
-Businesses would be forced to verify that agricultural goods sold in the EU have not bee made on “deforested or degraded land anywhere in the world,” the Parliament said.
+Businesses would be forced to verify that agricultural goods sold in the EU have not been made on “deforested or degraded land anywhere in the world,” the Parliament said.

 “Acknowledging that the EU is responsible for around 10% of global deforestation, we have no choice but to ramp up our efforts to halt global deforestation,” said Christophe Hansen, the lawmaker in charge of the Parliament’s report.